tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ### Net Mode and Optimization

 The `128` flag turns on Adam optimization, which seems to work a lot better than plain momentum.
-The code calls it Adagrad, but it isn't, as momentum is still on and Adagrad doesn't use momentum.
-Plain Adagrad without momentum doesn't work very well at all.

 The `64` flag enables automatic layer-specific learning rate.
 When progress stalls, the trainer investigates which layer(s) should have their learning rate reduced independently, and may lower one or more learning rates to continue learning.

+The default value of `net_mode` of `192` enables both Adam and layer-specific learning rates.

 ### Perfect Sample Delay